 Cheese, charcuterie, a long countertop, and lively conversation with friends and strangers: The common element that rounds it all out is wine.
 Boston has no shortage of fine wine bars, and these are just a few of our favorites.

 Set in Union Square’s Bow Market and named for a Bowie song, Rebel Rebel is an all-female-run natural wine bar with an unabashed attitude.
-Expect fierce competition for the 40 seats—20 indoors, 20 outdoors—and a list curated by a former Oleana somm filled with labels you may not recognize but won’t hesitate to order again.
+Expect fierce competition for the 40 seats—20 indoors, 20 outdoors—and a list curated by former Oleana somm Lauren Friel filled with labels you may not recognize but won’t hesitate to order again.
 Snacking is limited to a cheese plate with Spanish potato chips, olives, and beef jerky, but you’re free to bring in food from any of Bow Market’s many vendors.

 Spoke is that rarest of restaurant stories: the establishment that closes, only to re-emerge as an authentic but updated version of its former self.
 This Davis Square wine bar shuttered in December 2016 after three years in service, but was resurrected six months later by former employees.
 Now you can return to the small, narrow dining room enlivened by vibrant jungle-print wallpaper and select from dozens of by-the-glass offerings with a European concentration.
-Farm-focused small plates cooked up by Uni alums provide sustenance, and cocktail lovers should appreciate an innovative drink list featuring plenty of amari.
+Farm-focused small plates provide sustenance, and cocktail lovers should appreciate an innovative drink list featuring plenty of amari.

 Cheese, charcuterie, and tinned fish demand to be washed down with wine, and tiny haley.henry in Downtown Crossing has all of it in spades.
 The shoebox-sized wine bar, made up primarily of bar and counter seating, nudges quaffers to try something new via a list focusing on naturally made, small-production wines sourced throughout the world.
 The option to order any by the half-bottle may further incentivize exploration.